Helwan: Modern history

 The Khedivial Astronomical Observatory was built here 1903–1904, and was used to observe Halley's Comet.
+Zulfiqar Pasha built the Japanese Garden between 1917 and 1920.
+A natural spring emerged in 1939, and the Helwan wax museum, founded in Cairo by Fouad Abdel Malek in 1934, was relocated near it.
 Egypt's oldest and largest private psychiatric clinic, the Behman Hospital, was constructed here in 1939.

 During the early part of the 20th century, the city was the site of RAF Helwan, a major British airfield, which was later used by the Egyptian Air Force.

-In 1959 Helwan was chosen to serve as a site of a major industrial city, as part of President Gamal Abdel Nasser's attempts to industrialize Egypt.
+After the 1952 revolution, Helwan shifted from a health resort to an industrial center, and many of its buildings and palaces were later demolished.
+In 1959, Helwan was chosen to serve as a site of a major industrial city, as part of President Gamal Abdel Nasser's attempts to industrialize Egypt.
 Throughout the 1960s, it developed into a massive steelworks zone, with numerous automobile factories being built.
 The site continues to use electricity from the Aswan Dam and iron ore from Egypt's western deserts.
 Helwan was gradually transformed into a mass suburb of Cairo for the working class.

 Helwan Governorate

 In April 2008, the Helwan Governorate was split from the Cairo Governorate, encompassing most of the districts outside the ring road, as well as all satellite cities (15th May, New Cairo, Shorouk, Badr, and Huckstep) and the undeveloped desert.
 Helwan was elevated to city status, incorporating the districts of al-Ma'sara, 'Ain Helwan (qism Helwan), and al-Mustaqbal (prev.
 15 May), and became the capital of the new governorate.
 Maadi was also elevated to city status, incorporating the districts of Maadi, Tora, al-Tibin and al-Nahda.
 Helwan Governorate later incorporated the rural counties (marakiz, sing. markaz) of Al-Saf and Atfih from the Giza Governorate's former jurisdiction east of the Nile.

 Following the dissolution of the Helwan Governorate in April 2011, all cities and districts returned to their previous statuses, and the city of Helwan was reincorporated as a district.